-Off-campus students generally do not attend lecture and tutorial sessions, however, you should plan to spend equivalent time working through the relevant resources and participating in discussion groups each week.
+For Off-campus students: You generally do not attend lecture and tutorial sessions (but are allowed to if you are near a campus), however, you should plan to spend equivalent time working through the relevant resources and participating in discussion groups each week.
+Suggested times are listed at the front of each module of the unit study guide.